2. The route

 Pay close attention to the large boulder just fording the stream, which you must go around on the right: on the way back, when you are approaching the ford on the other side, you will tend NOT to remember this passage, and thus continue straight ahead.
 If you do this, you will find yourself at a point where you are literally swamped by vegetation, and it is impossible to continue.

-In the photo below, taken on the way back, you can make out on the upper left the boulder to the left of which you must pass, and toward the right the opening that appears to be a continuation of the path, but actually leads to nowhere.
+In the photo below, taken on the way back, you can see to the upper left the boulder to the left of which you must pass, and to the right the opening that appears to be a continuation of the trail, but actually leads to nowhere.

 The ford on the way back